India grapples with 'black fungus' drug shortage as cases rise among Covid-19 patients

-(CNN)Several Indian states are facing shortages of a drug used to treat black fungus, a rare and potentially fatal infection that is increasingly being detected in Covid-19 patients, health authorities in the country have warned.
+New Delhi (CNN)Several Indian states are facing shortages of a drug used to treat black fungus, a rare and potentially fatal infection that is increasingly being detected in Covid-19 patients, health authorities in the country have warned.

-The infection, known by doctors as mucormycosis, had been seen in India before the pandemic, but cases are mounting rapidly in coronavirus sufferers and those who have recently recovered.
+The infection, known by doctors as mucormycosis, had been seen in India before the pandemic, but cases are mounting rapidly in coronavirus patients and those who have recently recovered.
 It is caused by mold found in wet environments and can attack the respiratory tract, particularly of those with compromised immune systems.

-At least 52 people have died of black fungus in the western state of Maharashtra, which includes the bustling financial center Mumbai and has been hit hard by the pandemic, according to local health officials.
-Some 2,000 cases have so far been recorded.
+At least 90 people have died of black fungus in the western state of Maharashtra, which includes the bustling financial center Mumbai and has been hit hard by the pandemic, said the state's health minister Rajesh Tope on Wednesday.
+At least 800 people are currently hospitalized with the infection.

+Some 2,000 cases have so far been recorded, according to local health officials.

 "We are now getting 100 cases daily on average," Dr. Tatyarao Lahane, a senior state health official, told CNN on Wednesday.

+The state of Rajasthan, which has also reported cases of black fungus, has declared it an epidemic and a "notifiable disease."
+Two other states, Haryana and Telangana, have also declared it a notifiable disease, to be reported to the central Indian government.

+Some 115 cases were found in Haryana and at least 150 in Telangana, according to state officials.

+"Every single day in emergency it is average 20 and above (cases reported)," Srivastava told local media on Wednesday, adding that a separate ward had been created for black fungus patients at the hospital.

-He said supplies of the antifungal drug amphotericin B were now arriving but that there had been an initial shortage as such case numbers had not been anticipated.
+Supplies of the antifungal drug amphotericin B are now arriving in Maharashtra, but there had been an initial shortage as such case numbers had not been anticipated, said Lahane, the state official.

-The state ordered 100,000 vials of amphotericin B last week, according to Maharashtra's health minister, Rajesh Tope.

-"There are very few districts where there aren't patients (with black fungus)," Tope said, as states across the country, including Uttar Pradesh, Maydhya Pradesh, Delhi and Telangana, appealed for deliveries of the drug.
+The state ordered 100,000 vials of amphotericin B last week, according to Tope.
+"There are very few districts where there aren't patients (with black fungus)," Tope said, as people across several states, including Uttar Pradesh, Maydhya Pradesh, Delhi and Telangana, appealed for supply of the drug.

 In Gujarat, a western state north of Maharashtra, the High Court issued an order on Monday warning of "the rapid increase in the cases of flesh-eating black fungal infection called 'mucormycosis.'"